emilhf/array-utils/README.md

 most of them support binding semantics similar to for-each in imperative languages.
 (See `abind`).

-An experimental, decoupled version supporting both primitivelongs and doubles (and easily extented to support others) is found in `general.clj`.
+An experimental, decoupled version supporting both primitive longs and doubles (and easily extented to support others) is found in `general.clj`.